sematext/docs/docs/agents/sematext-agent/agent-troubleshooting.md

 If you are experiencing issues with the Sematext Agent, there are some things you can try.

 1. Check the Sematext Agent logs and filter by errors.
 By default they'll be located at `/opt/spm/spm-monitor/logs/st-agent`.
-   1. If you see errors related to permission denied while accessing log files or system information, [stop the agent and start it](https://sematext.com/docs/agents/sematext-agent/starting-stopping) again with [elevated privileges](https://sematext.com/docs/agents/sematext-agent/permission-requirements/).
+   1. If you see errors related to permission denied while accessing log files or system information, [restart the agent](https://sematext.com/docs/agents/sematext-agent/starting-stopping) with [elevated privileges](https://sematext.com/docs/agents/sematext-agent/permission-requirements/).
    2. If you see errors like `"cloud" collector failed to complete the initial run` check out our [tags common schema docs](https://sematext.com/docs/tags/common-schema/#cloud-tags) and verify your IAM roles are set up correctly.